This post may include affiliate links; see our disclosure policy.

 Why do I need to cut asparagus?

-The bottom portion of asparagus is woody and tough.
+The bottom portion of the asparagus is woody and tough.
 Cutting it removes this inedible part, making sure only the tender, flavorful spears reach your plate.

 How much asparagus should I cut off?